mchenggit/kabanero-event/architecture/README.md

 <a name="Functional_Specification"></a>
 ## Events Functional Specification

-**NOTE TO REVIEWERS: DO NOT PROCEED BEYOND THIS POINT.
-This is work in progress, and not ready for review. **
+**NOTE TO REVIEWERS: IGNORE THIS SECTION.
+This is part of an old design.**

 Kabanero hosts an event infrastructure to allow system components to communicate with each other asynchronously.
 This enables an extensible framework whereby event topics, producers, and consumers may be added to implement additional system level function.